BC100Dev/AnlinxOS/README.md

 ## Current Status
 AnlinOS is currently under heavy development.
 Most components are in early implementation or experimental testing.
-Code will remain hosted on GitHub during this stage, but may migrate to a self-hosted Git repository once the codebase grows or outpaces GitHub’s project structure.
+Code will remain hosted on GitHub during this stage, until I may have to migrate to a self-hosted Git repository once the codebase grows or outpaces GitHub’s project structure.

-As of now, AnlinOS is currently in the planning stages.
-Once this project goes out from the planning stages, it will go into the second stage, heavy development.
-Most components will mainly be rewritten to maintain the core concept of a ***potential*** new C-library that isn't `glibc`, but having complete support for `glibc` and `bionic` themselves, merging the two C-systems into one.
-This is merely an idea of the possibilities, but wouldn't say that it would be a 100% idea.
-Maybe for the future, but for now, AnlinOS will mainly reside with `glibc`.
+As of now, AnlinOS is currently in the planning stages and in heavy development.
+Most components will stay as-is, but certain components such as the `libc` will be needed to be rewritten due to the refactor of the FHS (File Hierarchy System).
+So, for the `libc` rewrite, I thought of merging `glibc` and `bionic` together, since they are the most used C-libraries that exists, meaning I would merge the best of these two and perform a reimplementation for those that need new implementations themselves.
+Yes, this was an initial idea, but seeing on where the planning is going, this is ending up to be a necessity to be dealt with.
+UNLESS, there are configuration files that I am not aware, but then, again, `/usr` and `/etc` won't exist.

 Another thing to mention is keeping the status of this entire thing being open source.
-Now, sure, GitHub can help me store the sources for now, but once I hit the limitations, I would have to move the source files over to my own server, bypassing the limitations in the process, so that it may or may not even grow up to 10-50 GB in size.
-I don't have any specific expectations, as to what storage space it'll finalize at, when it comes to the source code, but I assume that it will end up at somewhere approximately 20 GB.
+Now, sure, GitHub can help me store the sources for now.
+However, once I hit the limitations, I would have to move the source files over to my own server, bypassing the limitations in the process, so that it may or may not even grow up to 10–50 GB in size.
+I don't have any specific expectations as to what storage space it'll finalize at when it comes to the source code, but I assume that it will end up at somewhere approximately 20 GB.
 Hopefully, not more.
-Oh, and I clearly don't want to rely on the `repo` tool developed by Google themselves, especially that AOSP went into private development.
+Oh, and I don't want to rely on the `repo` tool developed by Google themselves, especially that AOSP went into private development.

 ---

 ## Planned Release Strategy
-Now, I might have an idea on how I could keep this OS up-to-date, while also having the mind on keeping the OS secure.
+Now, I might have an idea on how I could keep this OS up to date, while also having the mind on keeping the OS secure.
 Here is the outline:

 - **Feature Updates**: Released every year or two, similar to Windows' major version changes.